Introducing Easol website themes

 Customising the colours and background images of individual blocks takes your website to the next level.
 With Lucid, you have:

 All of this customisation helps to create a website design that’s totally yours.
 Check out San An Conex and Unplugged for some good examples.

 Advanced tip: add custom CSS

-If you have coding skills or a developer on hand (check out our Pros Directory to find an Easol-approved developer), you can push the limits of your theme’s design with custom CSS.
+If you have coding skills or a developer on hand (check out our Partners Directory to find an Easol-approved developer), you can push the limits of your theme’s design with custom CSS.
 With Lucid, for example, we created blue borders around content cards.
 To add custom CSS, go to My Site > Style and add your code.

 Build your website on Easol today